 — Ira Heilveil, Ph.D.

-His original research interests focused on double bind theory and nonverbal behavior, although he has done some research in autism and the prediction of violence as well.
 He maintained a private practice as a psychologist for many years in Westwood and Glendale, and in the 1980’s worked first at the San Fernando Valley Child Guidance Clinic and then at Verdugo Mental Health Center, where he was the asst. clinical director.
-In 1988 he started his own company, which eventually developed into Pacific Child and Family Associates.
-After roughly 25 years at the helm, his association with the company that he began came to a close.
-Currently, he is asst. clinical professor of psychiatry at UCLA School of Medicine, and president and CEO of Touchstone Educational Consultants.
+In 1988 he started his own company, which developed into Pacific Child and Family Associates, and ultimately re-branded as Autism Learning Partners.
+After roughly 25 years at the helm, his association with the company came to a close.
+Currently, he is asst. clinical professor of psychiatry at UCLA School of Medicine, and president of Hyperion Behavioral Health Center.

-Along the way he published two books, When Families Feud and Video in Mental Health Practice, as well as many research articles, presentations and poetry in small literary journals and most recently produced the film Autism in Love, selected by the 2015 Tribeca Film Festival.
+He has published two books– When Families Feud and Video in Mental Health Practice, as well as research articles, presentations and poetry in small literary journals and created and produced the film Autism in Love, selected by the 2015 Tribeca Film Festival and nominated for an Emmy award.
 The film, directed by Matt Fuller, won several prestigious awards and premiered on television on the PBS series “Independent Lens.”
 In 2013 he received the Distinguished Humanitarian Award from the California Psychological Association, in part because of his charitable work with autism in Armenia.
 In 2013 and 2014 he was also given the Outstanding PBL Tutor Award at Geffen UCLA School of Medicine.

-At a relatively late age (50) he fulfilled a lifelong dream of becoming a private pilot and through this blog he shares observations and insight about how learning to fly airplanes relates to the struggles of everyday life.
-You are invited to join the discussion by entering your email on the sidebar to receive free weekly posts of Clear For Takeoff, the psychology of flying.
+At a relatively late age (50) he fulfilled a lifelong dream of becoming a private pilot and through this blog he shares observations and insight about how flying airplanes relates to the struggles of everyday life.
+You are invited to join the discussion by entering your email on the sidebar to receive free weekly posts of Clear For Takeoff.